 The company's website offers shoes for about about 190 Euros ($215) but, when you think of each purchase as five shoes in one, that’s really a pretty great deal!
 And, as an added bonus, the shoes are cure enough to have been featured in major fashion mags like Elle and InStyle.
 So go ahead, give it a try.
 The only thing you have to lose is two Benjamin Franklins and a set of crooked toes!

-While there are plenty of hacks and quick fixes that make wearing high heels more bearable, there’s no denying that these shoes will damage your feet if your wear them all the time.
+Of course, all of these tips are just hacks and quick fixes that make wearing high heels more bearable.
+But there’s no denying that these shoes will damage your feet if your wear them all the time.
 Already dealing with the aftermath of a stiletto addiction?
 Schedule an appointment to see Dr. Andrew Schneider as soon as possible.

 Post A Comment